Essequebo and Demerary Royal Gazette 1811 April 16

 Werk & Rust, 8th April 1811.

-All Persons who may have claims against, or be indebted to the Estate of the late Mr. H. H. Schapers, deceased, are requested to render in their Accounts, and make payment of the same, within three months from date, unto the undersigned at Plantation Klein Poederoyen; in order to bring said Estate to a speedy liquidation.
+ALL Persons who may have claims against, or be indebted to the Estate of the late Mr. H. H. SCHAPERS, deceased, are requested to render in their Accounts, and make payment of the same, within three months from date, unto the undersigned at Plantation Klein Poederoyen; in order to bring said Estate to a speedy liquidation.

 Demerary, 9th April, 1811.
 Subst.
 Delibtg.
 Exectr.

-A Boat Captain, [heading]
+A Boat Captain,

 Well acquainted with the Coast from Berbice to Pomeroon River; also a Sailor Negro - both of which will be sold reasonable for immediate payment in Rum.